-Wayne is a learning technologist based in the Learning and Teaching Enhancement Unit at Canterbury Christ Church University where he is responsible for professional academic development opportunities in the area of learning technology to support and enhance learning, teaching, assessment and research.
+Wayne is a learning technologist based in the Learning and Teaching Enhancement Unit at Canterbury Christ Church University where he is actively involved in managing, evaluating, supporting or enabling learning, teaching, research and assessment that is mediated through the use of educational and social technologies.
 He has taught on the PGCLT(HE) programme.

 He is also part of a small team responsible for defining and supporting the learning technology infrastructure at Canterbury Christ Church University as well as working on a range of institutional and faculty projects.
 He has been a team member on several JISC and HEA projects including Kent PLPP Extension project, the iBorrow project and DEBUT.